Endothelial colony forming cell

 Endothelial colony forming cells (or ECFCs) are adult endothelial progenitor cells capable of differentiating to regenerate endothelial cell populations.
 They are residents of adult vasculature and are also thought to migrate to areas of injury as one form of circulating endothelial cell.
 They are thought to play a critical role in vascular healing after injury as well as developmental angiogenesis.

 Characteristics

 ECFCs are commercially available and phenotypically identified by the positive markers CD34, CD31, VEGFR2, eNOS, CD105, and vWF.
 They also must test negative for CD133, CD45, and CD117.
 ECFCs are named for their ability to form colonies of cells which progress rapidly to capillary-like networks in vitro when cultured in biopolymer matrix, and in vivo.

+In 2019, David Smadja described a standardized protocol for the isolation and culture of endothelial colony-forming cells (ECFCs) in humans.
+This was followed in 2023 by a publication surveying laboratory practices among teams working with these cells, conducted under the auspices of the ISTH Vascular Biology Scientific Subcommittee.

+A 2025 review emphasized the unique vasculogenic and immunomodulatory properties of cord blood-derived ECFCs (CB-ECFCs), highlighting their high proliferative capacity, immune-privileged profile, and therapeutic potential in vascular regeneration and tissue engineering.

+In 2022, it was proposed that ECFCs may originate from very small embryonic-like stem cells (VSELs).

 Proliferative potential

 A hierarchy has been demonstrated to exist within ECFC populations with regard to proliferative potential.
 Certain cells within the heterogeneous group of colony forming cells are demonstrated to reach significantly higher population doublings, and retain high levels of telomerase activity.
 These have been termed high proliferative potential endothelial colony forming cells, or HPP-ECFCs.
 In contrast, other cells that fit the phenotypic profile for an ECFC but do not maintain the same level of activity are LPP-ECFCs.

 Vascular endothelial stem cells have been defined as rare endothelial colony forming cells with extremely high proliferative potential.
 They have been identified by marker analysis as lin- (lineage negative) CD31+, CD105+, Sca-1+, CD117 (ckit)+ and thought have the ability to generate functional vasculature from single cells.